bartlettroscoe/bartlettroscoe.github.io/_posts/2019-05-17-when-is-it-better-not-to-write-tests.md

 There where times  under schedule pressure that I slipped and reverted back to my old ways and failed to write sufficient automated tests and came to regret it.
 However, there were also times where my overzealous drive to religiously test everything (which usually came after the guilt of a recent slip of not testing enough) where I wasted time writing automated tests that were not worth the effort.
 And now after having had followed this road from 2007 until now having written and maintained thousands of automated tests over that time, I have come to realize that there are times when it is actually better not to write automated tests for some pieces of software!

+## Criteria for when it is better to not add automated tests

 I have come to realize that it often does not pay off to write automated tests for a piece of software when the following five things are true about that software: